 The key to watching American Netflix in Canada is finding a VPN provider that adapts quickly to changes and is geo-hopper friendly.
 We feel that ExpressVPN is the best all-around choice for Canadians looking to gain access to the full Netflix catalog.
 Another nice thing about ExpressVPN is that it comes with a 30-day money-back guarantee.
 This lets you test it out yourself and receive a refund if you aren’t completely satisfied.

 Before we start, we want to highlight a particularly relevant stream in these uncertain times.
 Sling TV is one of the best options for streaming in 2020 with a rich catalogue of 50+ live channels and 50k+ on-demand movies and episodes.

 Sign up below to try Sling TV for 3 days.

 50K+ movies and TV show episodes. $30 one year price guarantee

 If you’d like to watch the 5-minute condensed video guide to this article, you can do so below.

-Why we think ExpressVPN is the best
+The main reasons why we think ExpressVPN is the best

-Perhaps the biggest thing to like about ExpressVPN is that its technical support team offers best-in-class customer service.
+As mentioned above, perhaps the biggest thing to like about ExpressVPN is that its technical support team offers best-in-class customer service.
 We’ve tried out many different VPN services, but ExpressVPN was the most responsive.
 Seconds after we submitted a question through the chat interface, a support representative responded with an intelligent answer.